-The required temperature rise and the recommended pump size are based on the heating of potable water with normal hardness within a typical range of 7.5 to 17.0 grains per gallon.
-Consult the factory when heating potable water exceeding these specifications.
+The required temperature rise and the recommended pump size are based on the heating of potable water with normal hardness.
+For DHW applications with other than normal hardness, choose a pump for the local water hardness conditions.
+Alternatively, soften the water to normal levels.
 Damage to the heat exchanger as a result of scaling or corrosive water conditions in non-warrantable.